rvesse/airline/docs/guide/practise/workshop.md

 ### `@Arguments`

-The [`@Arguments`](../annotation/arguments.html) is used to annotate a field that will receive arbitrary arguments i.e. anything that is not an option as defined by your `@Option` annotations.
+The [`@Arguments`](../annotation/arguments.html) annotation is used to annotate a field that will receive arbitrary inputs i.e. anything that is not recognised as an option as defined by your `@Option` annotations.
 This is useful when your command wants to operate on a list of things so is typically used in conjunction with a `Collection` typed field e.g. `List<String>`.

 {% include slide-end.md %}
 {% include slide-start.md %}